Frequently Asked Questions

 What are union dues?

-Members’ dues are how we pool our resources to strengthen and empower us in supporting professional issues.
-Dues are not required until we vote to approve our negotiated contract however teachers can voluntarily pay dues at anytime.
-Current UTLA monthly dues are $57.42.
+Members’ dues are how we pool our resources to strengthen and empower us in advocating for ourselves and our students and supporting professional issues.
+Dues are not required until we vote to approve our negotiated contract.
+However, teachers can voluntarily pay dues at anytime.
+Current UTLA monthly dues are $82.35.

 What can I do to join with other educators to support organizing a union at the Alliance?